m9sweeper/m9sweeper/docker-compose/README.md

 ### Dash
 The dash project from this repo.
 It contains both the UI and API, that are the heart of the application.
+When running in Docker Compose, dash will also run the jobs that would be run as kubernetes cron jobs when deployed via helm.
+(See Cron section for more details)

 ### Trawler
 This will be built from the trawler project in this repo.